will-keen/constrainedrandom/docs/intro.rst

 However, with the procedural implementation, the user had to think up a correct way to get what they wanted.
 It's not immediately obvious from reading the code what it does - only the docstring tells us.

 With declarative-style constrained randomization, we can pretty easily read the problem being described in the code.
-Consdier the following:
+Consider the following:

 .. code-block:: python